stoeps13/connections-doc/source/admin/install/t_install_post_files_downloads.md

     For example: `LoadModule env_module modules/mod_env.so`

+    !!! note
-    **Note:** By default, the `mod_env` module is installed in the /modules directory.
+    By default, the `mod_env` module is installed in the /modules directory.
 It might already be loaded, or it might be a commented-out line that you can edit.

 5. Grant access to the data directory root: